TritonDataCenter/sdc-docker/README.md

 # Docker Version

-Offical supported version: 1.20 (equivalent to docker client version 1.8)
+Offical supported version: 1.21 (equivalent to docker client version 1.9)

-Supported version range: 1.18 - 1.20 (docker client version 1.6 to 1.8)
+Supported version range: 1.18 - 1.21 (docker client version 1.6 to 1.9,
+docker compose version 1.3 to 1.5)

 When a client makes a remote API call to sdc-docker and it does not specify a version, then sdc-docker will default to the official supported version.

-Older versions of the docker remote API are also supported, back to 1.16 (equivalent to docker client 1.4), though it is better to use the docker client and associated docker tools that target the offical sdc-docker version.

-Newer clients may also continue to work, but until we've officially tested and marked a newer version as officially supported, then it's best to use an older and officially supported version.
+Newer clients may continue to work, but until we've officially tested and marked a newer version as officially supported, then it's best to use an older and officially supported version.